On our second trip to Paris, I saw a ghost.

 Looking back, one factor that sticks out the most in all of these experiences that allowed our second trip to Paris to be more laid-back than our first, and that is how relaxed we were.

-True, we were also less worried about money this time (not because we necessarily have more of it, but because we were more aware of what things cost while traveling and budgeted better), but that fades to the background as compared to our overall change in mindset.
+True, we were also less worried about money this time (not because we necessarily have more of it, but because we were more aware of the costs of traveling in Paris and budgeted better), but that fades to the background as compared to our overall change in mindset.

 We weren’t worried about navigating the city–because that’s second nature to us now.